dahlsailrunner/cloud-native-dotnet/old-school/readme.md

 - [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit)

-Then run the API project and the UI project.
+Then run the API project, the UI project, and the Identity project.

 ## Data and EF Core Migrations